openesper/esper/MANUAL.md

 or the entire website.
 At the moment there is no way around this other than installing a browser based ad blocker such as uBlock Origin.

 ## LEDs
 The color of the esper displays the current status of the device.
-Of course, since it is still early in the device's life there are still bugs so it may not always be completely accurate.
 - Purple - Initializing
 - Blue - Blocking
 - Weak Blue - Not blocking